 We sell units to the public through broker-dealers and other firms.
 We pay part of the distribution fee to these distribution firms when they sell units.
-During the initial offering period, the distribution fee (the broker-dealer concession or agency commission) for broker-dealers and other firms is the initial sales concession of 2.00% at the time of the transaction.
-No initial sales concession is paid to broker-dealers, investment advisers or other selling firms in connection with unit sales in Fee Accounts subject to a Wrap Fee.
+During the initial offering period, the distribution fee (the broker-dealer concession or agency commission) for broker-dealers and other firms is a concession of 2.00% at the time of the transaction.
+No concession is paid to broker-dealers, investment advisers or other selling firms in connection with unit sales in Fee Accounts subject to a Wrap Fee.